Stem Cells and Types Offered

-Some of most exciting and promising advances in wound care have been the bioengineered skin substitutes used to stimulate and encourage new tissue growth, including stem cells and other modalities.
+Stem cells have offered some of most exciting and promising advances in wound care.
+Bioengineered skin substitutes used to stimulate and encourage new tissue growth is today’s future!
 At Encompass HealthCare and Wound Medicine, we use these wondrous technologies every day.

 AlloDerm Regenerative Tissue Matrix is processed from donated human tissue that must pass the same stringent screening criteria as any other implantable tissue or organ (heart, lungs & kidneys, etc.).
 Even before it undergoes processing, the donor tissue must pass rigid guidelines set by the U.S. Food & Drug Administration.